 INSTALL CUCKOO!!

 Finally ready to install cuckoo onto your host VM.
-Follow the commands below and you are almost there (not really).
+Follow the commands below and you are almost there (not really).$ sudo mkdir /opt/cuckoo

 $ sudo chown user:group /opt/cuckoo